Login

 Critical illness cover calculator guide for UK households

-WeCovr's critical illness cover calculator helps UK households estimate lump-sum cover, backed by FCA-authorised guidance and 900,000+ policies issued across protection products.
+WeCovr's critical illness cover calculator helps UK households estimate lump-sum cover, using indicative information prepared by WeCovr, an FCA-authorised insurance broking firm with over 900,000 policies issued across multiple classes of insurance. across protection products.
 WeCovr also supports private medical insurance UK planning, while this guide outlines critical illness basics.

 What this critical illness calculator estimates